ErikVerheul/OneBacklog/README.md

 The application `node.js/app.js` is intended to run in node.js and placed on the home directory of the account named `pm2`.
 The installOneBacklog.sh script does that by default.</br>
 See the [pm2 docs](https://pm2.io/docs/runtime/reference/ecosystem-file/) to enable the service to restart automatically on (re)boor and error conditions.</br>
 The application uses an subscription on [mailgun](https://www.mailgun.com/).
-The .env file for the application looks like this:</br>
+The .env file for the application looks like this:
 ```
 COUCH_USER= < _admin user name >
 COUCH_PW= < _admin password >